-(c) The reinsurance contract with National Indemnity Both the premium payable to and the corresponding reinsurance recoveries received and receivable from National Indemnity are reported through the technical account.
+(c) The reinsurance contract with National Indemnity

+The reinsurance recoveries received and receivable from National Indemnity are reported through the technical account.

 Reinsurance recoveries on claims outstanding represent the amount recoverable under the reinsurance contract from National Indemnity and equate to the gross claims outstanding.
 The additional cover over and above these reserves provided by the reinsurance agreement is not reported in the balance sheet until such time as it is required.